MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgUserDriveRootPermission.md

 Only sharing permissions that are not inherited can be deleted.The inheritedFrom property must be null.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaUserDriveRootPermission](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaUserDriveRootPermission?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)